wswartzendruber/la4k/la4k-api/README.md

 There are six logging levels: **FATAL**, **ERROR**, **WARN**, **INFO**, **DEBUG**, and **TRACE**.
-Each logging statement must include a message and may optionally include an exception and/or a tag of some kind.
-If a message takes a long amount of time to evaluate, it may be passed in as a lambda instead for conditional evaluation.
+Each logging statement must include a message and may optionally include an exception and/or a tag of some kind:

 ```kotlin
 log.fatal("This is a simple message.")